 In the restroom

-- Soaps are the best defense against the spread of germs.
+- Washing hands with soap and water is one of the best defenses against the spread of germs.

 Outside the restroom